kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-82-migrate-allow-noop-no_auth-v1beta1-to-v2.md

 * You have a deployed workload with the Istio and API Gateway modules enabled.
 * To use the CLI instructions, you must have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [curl](https://curl.se/) installed.
 * You have obtained the configuration of the APIRule in version `v1beta1` to be migrated.
 See [Retrieve the **spec** of APIRule in version `v1beta1`](./01-81-retrieve-v1beta1-spec.md).
-* The workload exposed by the APIRule in version `v2` must be part of the Istio service mesh.
+* The workload exposed by the APIRule in version `v2` must be a part of the Istio service mesh.

 ## Steps